Is it true that the picture shows Louis Armstrong as a child?

 Read on the topic:

 1. AFP Fact Check.
-Dieses Foto Zeigt Nicht Den Musker Louis Armstrong
+Dieses Foto zeigt nicht den Musiker Louis Armstrong

-3. Is it true that Louis Armstrong dedicated the song Go Down Moses to his foster father - a Jew?
+3. Is it true that Louis Armstrong dedicated the song Go Down Moses to his Jewish adoptive father?

 Our editors will receive the following text: